Nkwenti-Severian-Ndongtsop/compress-rs/rust-compressor/README.md

 # Build for release (optimized)
 cargo build --release
 ```
-The executable will be located at `target/debug/rszip` or `target/release/rszip`.
+The executable will be located at `target/release/rszip`.

 ### Running